Important Safety Information

 - Postprocedure, administer appropriate antibiotic prophylaxis as needed for patients at risk for prosthetic valve infection and endocarditis.

-- Postprocedure, administer anticoagulation and/or antiplatelet therapy per hospital protocol.
+- Postprocedure, administer anticoagulation and/or antiplatelet therapy per physician/clinical judgment.

 - Excessive contrast media may cause renal failure.
 Preprocedure, measure the patient’s creatinine level.
 During the procedure, monitor contrast media usage.